jxtngx/lightning-lab/README.md

 ### Core Code

-The code that facilitaties building Torch nn.Modules, a Lightning Module, and Lightning Trainer is in `lightning_pod.core`.
+`lightning_pod.core` contains code for Lightning Modules and Trainer.

-The code that facilitates data preprocessing, building a Torch Dataset, and LightningDataModule is in `lightning_pod.pipeline`.
+`lightning_pod.pipeline` contains code for data preprocessing, building a Torch Dataset, and LightningDataModule.

-The configs for Lightning cloud platform are in `.lightningai`.
+`.lightningai` contains configs for Lightning Platform.

 ### Using the Template